-Hello Updaters!! - I hope you enjoy the Blog!!
+Hello Updaters!! - I hope you enjoy this Blog!!

-A very special thanks to all our members, our esteemed MODS, VIP’s, Copy Cats and all the great researchers at
+A very special thanks to all our members, MODS, VIP’s, Copy Cats and researchers at

 *** Current News ***